 Under its charter, the Compensation Committee has the authority to retain an independent compensation consultant to provide expertise on competitive pay practices, program design, and an objective assessment of the inherent risks of any compensation programs.
 During 2020 and until August 2021, the Committee worked with Pearl Meyer, an independent compensation consulting firm, to assist the Committee in evaluating the elements and levels of our executive compensation for 2021, including base salaries, annual cash incentive awards and equity-based incentives for our CEO and other executive officers.
-During this time, Pearl Meyer advised the Committee on a variety of compensation matters, completed a compensation peer group review, executive and non-employee director compensation levels, conducted a compensation peer group review, reviewed governance matters pertaining to executive and employee compensation with the Committee, and reviewed strategies regarding equity grants pursuant to the Company's short- and long-term incentive programs.
+During this time, Pearl Meyer advised the Committee on a variety of compensation matters, completed a compensation peer group review, reviewed governance matters pertaining to executive and employee compensation with the Committee, and reviewed strategies regarding equity grants pursuant to the Company's short- and long-term incentive programs.
 During the time of its services, Pearl Meyer also advised and assisted the Committee with other ad hoc requests related to executive compensation.